alaffin12/stackedit/Caught by Strahd.md

 * The Baron is not a good man and in his heart he does not truly care for the people of Vallaki.
 He is of short temper, and frail ego - burdening the people of the town with his inane laws and freak festivals to prove he is a great and benevolent ruler, while throwing any who speaks but a word of dissent into the stockade - or worse.
 * His henchman Izek is worse - a sadist who loves torturing people.
 There are enough people who disappear into the Baron's grasp - into that sadist's grasp - who never return or who return broken body and soul.
 I do not know what he does, but it is terrible.
 * The baron's son Viktor holds an especially dark place in the Lady's heart.
 Once upon a time Viktor and her daughter Stella were betrothed.
 But something that boy did to her broke her mind - forcing Lady Wachter to send her beloved Stella to the Abbey of St. Markovia.
 * The festivals are pitiful, and the Baron knows - or should know - they are pointless.
-Stradh is the sovereign overlord of Barovia and all within it - if he wished to meddle in the affairs of Vallaki he would do so, and no amount of festivals or good vibes would keep him out.
-The fact that he does not is evidence that Stradh is more of an absentee landlord than a direct threat to the people of Vallaki.
+Strahd is the sovereign overlord of Barovia and all within it - if he wished to meddle in the affairs of Vallaki he would do so, and no amount of festivals or good vibes would keep him out.
+The fact that he does not is evidence that Strahd is more of an absentee landlord than a direct threat to the people of Vallaki.
 He has his own plans, his own pursuits - women, mostly, but there is one woman in particular he seeks.
 And he can be reasoned with.
 The Baron is just a stubborn, hateful fool.

 If the party manage to snoop around the house for a bit and subsequently confront her with some or all of her own indiscretions she will be defensive: